 - Go to your Privacy and safety settings.

-- Look for Tweet media section and check the box next to Mark media I tweet as containing material that may be sensitive.
+- Look for the Tweet media section and check the box next to Mark media I Tweet as containing material that may be sensitive.
+Note: Enabling this setting will result in others seeing a message when they view your profile, alerting them of potentially sensitive media and asking them to confirm they still want to view it.

 What if I don’t change my media settings and post sensitive media?